-The least expensive means of contesting a wrongful or invalid M&M lien would be to file a countervailing affidavit in the real property records – but this would merely state your sworn opinion that the lien is invalid, perhaps for some title company to evaluate with regard to a future transaction.
+The least expensive means of contesting a wrongful or invalid M&M lien would be to file a countervailing affidavit in the real property records, but this would merely state one's sworn opinion that the lien is invalid, perhaps for some title company to evaluate with regard to a future transaction.
 It would not remove the lien.

-Sec.
-53.169 prescribes the approved procedure for removing the lien.
+Section 53.169 prescribes the approved procedure for removing the lien.
 Although the statute talks about a "motion to remove a claim or lien," it is better practice to file a suit, obtain a case number and court assignment, get service on the defendant, and then file the motion.
 This method allows the plaintiff to pursue all available avenues of relief against the defendant (including fraud and deceptive trade practices, for example) that go beyond the scope of the statutory motion.
-What makes the motion procedure beneficial is the speed with which it can be heard and adjudicated.
-So, what we really have here is an expedited form of lawsuit.

-The motion procedure requires that the defendant (i.e., the person who filed the lien) be given at least 21 days notice of the hearing.
-The motion should be supported by all relevant documents and at least one sworn affidavit.
-The hearing is an evidentiary hearing, a "mini-trial" really, meaning that testimony will be taken for the record.
-The judge then rules and the effect is immediate (i.e., there is no requirement that 30 days elapse before the ruling is final, as is the case with a final judgment in the case).
-A certified copy of the order should then be filed in the real property records and forwarded to any title company that may be involved.
+The motion procedure requires that the defendant (i.e., the person who filed the lien) be given at least 21 days’ notice of the hearing.
+The motion should be supported by relevant documents and at least one sworn affidavit.
+The hearing is an evidentiary hearing, a "mini-trial," and testimony will be taken for the record.
+The judge then rules and the effect is immediate.
+There is no requirement that 30 days elapse before the ruling is final, as is the case with final judgments.
+A certified copy of the order should be filed in the real property records and forwarded to any title company that may be involved.
 Sale of the property can then proceed without further delay.

-Sec.
-53.156 provides that "the court may award costs and reasonable attorney´s fees as are equitable and just."
-An affidavit of attorney´s fees and costs should be attached to the motion.
+Section 53.156 provides that "the court may award costs and reasonable attorney’s fees as are equitable and just."
+An affidavit of attorney’s fees and costs should be attached to the motion.